LdDl/rust-road-traffic/ROADMAP.md

     * RabbitMQ integration module?
 Do we need those?
     * Verbose output as option (fps/workers output)
     * Consider color as hex representation (additional field with priority lower than RGBA)
+    * Consider training YOLO v4 tiny for vehicle classes only (we do need false positive detection for peoples/boats/chairs and etc.)